Chris2240/MovieCatalog_Frontend/MovieCatalog_Frontend/ReadMe/ReadMe.md

 <a id="all-movies-impl"></a>
 * ### All Movies:
 	That was my first page where I wanted to retrieve data for first time and I had encountered this specific issue.
-That was happening because of the ìCORSî (Cross-Origin Resource Sharing).
-Itís a browser security feature that controls how web pages can request resources (like APIs, images, or data) from a different origin (domain, port, or protocol) than the one the page was loaded from.
+That was happening because of the ‚ÄúCORS‚Äù (Cross-Origin Resource Sharing).
+It‚Äôs a browser security feature that controls how web pages can request resources (like APIs, images, or data) from a different origin (domain, port, or protocol) than the one the page was loaded from.
 In my case it was blocking access to this API in frontend calls.
-To solve this issue I have to add unblocking code to the **Program.cs** file in the *ìMovieCatalogî* backend version.
+To solve this issue I have to add unblocking code to the **Program.cs** file in the *‚ÄúMovieCatalog‚Äù* backend version.

 	<img src="./Screenshots_Readme/Screenshot 3.jpg" width="60%"/>
 	<br/><br/>